BackendExpert/automate-backend-fullstack/README.md

 - <b> About Controller : </b> This npm package helps to create Controllers after create models.
 According to this Controller created using given name for model

+- <b> About Route : </b> This npm package helps to create Routes after create models and Controllers.
+According to this Route created using given name for model

 ## Installation

 - To use this package as a global CLI tool, install it using: